BeniaminC/CS162_F20_W1/README.md

 # LAB1 - Coding Sample for Introduction to Computer Science II (CS 162).

+Code examples are supplement to the lectures and labs.

 Skills:
 - Structs (declaring and instantiating)
 - Pointers (and how they relate to parameters and arrays)